davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 The kind of conflict that routinely appears in a key-value store is two different clients trying to update the same key at the same time.
 A consensus algorithm is one reasonable choice for deciding which update is accepted; all client submit their desired key-value updates to the consensus algorithm, and the consensus algorithm informs all clients which update was actually accepted.
 The client that was accepted moves on; the other clients can retry, return error, etc as needed.

+An alternate strategy is to assign individual keys to individual servers, TODO lead into the next section

 ### Example 2: Locks and Assignment